AayushK09/Stopwatch_next-app/README.md

 - Click the Reset button to clear the timer.

 ## Tech Stack
--Frontend: [HTML, CSS, JavaScript/React.js/Next.js/etc.]
+- HTML, CSS, JavaScript,React.js,Next.js
--Styling: [Material UI/Tailwind CSS/Bootstrap/etc.]
+etc.

 ## License
 This project is licensed under the [MIT License](LICENSE).